j-briggs/rbm-mnist/README.md

 `clang++ --std=c++0x -o dbn -g -O2 demo.cc -lz -I /usr/include/GraphicsMagick -lGraphicsMagick++`

 You'll also need to install GraphicsMagick probably with apt-get before that.

+# Building vs10 Branch

+There is a Visual Studio project file included.
+The include and library paths for zlib and boost will need to be set.
+Currently the project is using zlib as a dll.

+There is currently no support for GraphicsMagick in this branch.

 # Train and Test
 The data fiels are available at http://yann.lecun.com/exdb/mnist/.